-- the appointment of individuals new to Saga to key roles across the business including the Saga Group CEO, Saga Group CFO, AICL CEO and AICL Claims Director. - the potential sale of AICL (now on pause) resulting in an increase in staff turnover and increasing key person dependency risk. - the implementation of new insurance pricing algorithms. - ensuring ongoing compliance with the FCA General Insurance Pricing Practices (GIPP). - the continued impact of cyber risk, including in a working from home environment; and - reliance on third party infrastructure including AICL's motor network provider.
+the proposed change in control of AICL to Ageas expected to complete in mid-2025 resulting in change in control and integration risks and colleague turnover and key person dependency risk.

+- the implementation of new insurance pricing algorithms. - ensuring ongoing compliance with the FCA's customer and pricing regulations. - the continued impact of cyber risk, including in a working from home environment; and - reliance on third party infrastructure including AICL's motor network provider.